filamerce/filament-translatable/README.md

 ![translatable horizontal component](https://raw.githubusercontent.com/filamerce/filament-translatable/refs/heads/filament-4/screenshots/horizontal-component.png)

 > [!NOTE]
-> Using `translatable()` method within `Translations` component is not needed.
+> Using the `translatable()` method within the `Translations` component is not needed.

 > [!IMPORTANT]
-> Take care to set different names for each `Translations` component in multiple usage.
+> Be sure to set different names for each `Translations` component when using multiple instances.

 #### Setting the translatable locales for a particular fields

-By default, the translatable locales can be set globally for all translate form component in the plugin configuration.
-Alternatively, you can customize the translatable locales for a particular resource by overriding the `locales()` method in `Translate` class:
+By default, the translatable locales can be set globally for all translation form components in the plugin configuration.
+Alternatively, you can customize the translatable locales for a particular resource by overriding the `locales()` method in the `Translate` class:

 ```php
 Translations::make('translations')